TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 23/1 Samuel 23.12.md

 ---

-Then said David, Will the men of Keilah deliver up to me and my men into the hand of Saul?
-And Jehovah said, They will deliver thee up.
+Then David said, "Will the men of Keilah deliver me and my men into the hand of Saul?"
+Yahweh said, "They will deliver you up."